alkhaled/Church/README.md

 ### Laziness
 Lazyness is achieved for free because the language is interpreted in haskell.

+### Error handling
+Any thrown error will halt execution and execution will resume at the nearest enclosing try block's catch statement.
+If no enclosing try exists, program execution will halt and return the error.
+Code inside a try block will behave as if the try does not exist, and  code inside the catch will do the same (only the error string from the try will be preserved).
+Because of this the try and catch statements interact with the rest of the program as if the try/catch statement didn't exist and must have the same type unless the error is propogated.
+When running dynamically all type mismatches will throw errors that the user can catch and handle.
+Since errors are named, catch statements can handle each error differently.

 ## TO DO:
 1. Write a parser to get rid of s-expressions